porfiriopaiz/site/content/2016_11_03_irc-with-irssi.rst

 Running irssi
 -------------

-To run irssi we open a terminal and type the following command:
+To run irssi, open a terminal and type the following command:

 .. code-block:: console